igor84/summus/readme.md

 - functions and blocks
 - block scope
 - and that is it :)

-The goal of this project is not to create a perfact new language but to try and create a perfect compiler for minimal possible language.
+The goal of this project is not to create a perfect new language but to try and create a perfect compiler for minimal possible language.

 # Commands
 Built compiler outputs readable LLVM assembly into a test.ll file at moment.
 Here are some useful commands you can run on that file: